eduvpn/documentation/API_V3.md

 The VPN servers provide an API protected with
 [OAuth 2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/), currently
 in draft.
-If the application implemented OAuth for [APIv2](API.md) it will also work as-is with APIv3.
+If the application implemented the [APIv2](API.md), it will also work as-is with APIv3.

-The _only_ difference between 2.x and 3.x is that refresh tokens are now single use.
+The _only_ difference between APIv2 and APIv3 is that refresh tokens are now single use.
 When using a refresh token, the response includes also a _new_ refresh token.
 Should a refresh token be used multiple times, the whole authorization is revoked and the client will need to reauthorize.

-From my rudimentary tests, it seems all existing eduVPN/Let's Connect! clients are handling this properly, but it can't hurt to make sure...
+After some rudimentary tests, it seems all existing eduVPN/Let's Connect! clients are handling this properly.

 # Endpoint Discovery